Skip to main content

 7. Do you respect yourself?

-8. What will you lose if you don't do it?
+8. What will you lose if you don't do what the person encourages?

 9. What benefit is there in doing it?